webhop/ansible-awslogs/README.md

 If you're not a role but rather a playbook add it to your `requirements.yml` and use it like any other role in your `tasks/main.yml`.

-Now you need to actually setup the logging configuration, one for the agent and another for the AWS sides.
+Now you need to actually setup the logging configuration.

+One for the agent…
 ```yaml
 # awslogs_agent_config_dir variable comes form awslogs role
 - name: "Install the apache config template into {{ awslogs_agent_config_dir }}"